Driving down the Florida Keys from Miami to Key West is a really great road trip!

-We love a road trip, hubby and I. He gets behind the wheel and navigates on the wrong side of the road with our GPS that we bring from home, and I give him “helpful” advice along the way 😉
+We love a road trip in the USA, hubby and I. He gets behind the wheel and navigates on the wrong side of the road with our GPS that we bring from home, and I give him “helpful” advice along the way 😉

-Our latest road trip was heading from Miami down the Florida Keys to Key West.
-We did it in three days, but there’s certainly enough to do and see to take four or five days – or even longer if you’re the “slow travel” kind and have more time.
+There’s certainly enough to do and see to take four or five days – or even longer if you’re the “slow travel” kind and have more time.
+Although the travel time from Miami to Key West is only about three hours if you just want to put your foot down and get down there.

 Here is my four day itinerary suggestion for your Florida Keys road trip: